Arshad-Ali-1a/DPBH/Mobile Documentation/readme.md

 samples, guidance on mobile development, and a full API reference.

 ## Setting Up Nova on your local Android System:
--Extract the source code from the `NOVA Dark Pattern Buster Mobile Application Source Code` file and save the extracted directory.
+Extract the source code from the `NOVA Dark Pattern Buster Mobile Application Source Code` file and save the extracted directory.
 The following video shows how to extract and navigate to the required directory using Windows 11 and VS Code.

 https://github.com/PreranaYekkele/DPBH/assets/95875573/04b950f1-39d9-4db7-8a4e-e7124f71f911